A Theory of Dichotomous Valuation with Applications to Variable Selection: Conclusions

-\section{CONCLUSIONS}
+\section{Conclusions}

-When observing the performance $v$ over all subsets of the candidate variables in $\mathbb{N}$, we obtain a real coalitional game $(\mathbb{N}, v)$.
-For this game, the current research essentially supplies three new features to the Shapley value.
-First, we decompose the value into an expected marginal loss and an expected marginal gain, assuming a particular type of non-informative priors.
-While the value itself attributes the grand performance $v(\mathbb{N})-v(\emptyset)$, the marginal loss attributes the expected performance $\mathbb{E} v(\mathbf{S})-v(\emptyset)$ of the true model $\mathbf{S}$, which is the proper amount to be shared in the variable selection setting.
-Secondly, the expected marginal loss is not half of the value.
+In this paper, we provide a top-down economic-theoretical approach to address a fundamental issue in machine learning, econometrics, and statistics.
+When observing the performance $v$ over all subsets of the candidate variables in $\mathbb{N}$, we obtain a coalitional game $(\mathbb{N}, v)$.
+For this game, this research supplies three new properties to the Shapley value.
+First, we decompose the value into an expected marginal loss and an expected marginal gain, by assuming a particular type of non-informative priors.
+The Shapley value justly attributes the grand performance $v(\mathbb{N})-v(\emptyset)$, but we argue that the variable selection context should attribute the expected performance $\mathbb{E} v(\mathbf{S})-v(\emptyset)$ .
+Fortunately, both the marginal loss and marginal gain are fair-division solutions to the expected performance.
+Secondly, the expected marginal loss is not half of the Shapley value.
 For a given model size $|\mathbf{S}|$, the average marginal loss is no more than the average marginal gain, due to the diminishing marginality.
 To mitigate the asymmetry, we define an unbiased value by unequally weighting the gain and loss.
 Lastly, the Shapley value or its unbiased version can be represented as a compound of another class of D-value.
 In this class, the expected model size could be either small or large, compared to the number of available candidates.